darchr/gem5art/docs/tutorials/spec-tutorial.md

 `disk-image/spec-2017/install-spec2017.sh`: a Bash script that will be executed on the guest machine after Ubuntu Server is installed in the disk image; this script installs depedencies to compile and run SPEC workloads, mounts the SPEC ISO and installs the benchmark suite on the disk image, and creates a SPEC configuration from gcc42 template.

-`disk-image/spec-2017/post-installation.sh`: a script that will be executed on the guest machine; this script copies the `serial-getty@.service` file to the `systemd` folder, copies m5 binary to `/sbin`, and appends the content of `runscript.sh` to `.bashrc`.
+`disk-image/spec-2017/post-installation.sh`: a script that will be executed on the guest machine; this script copies the `serial-getty@.service` file to the `systemd` folder, copies m5 binary to `/sbin`, and appends the content of `runscript.sh` to the disk image's `.bashrc` file, which will be executed after the booting process is done.

 `disk-image/spec-2017/runscript.sh`: a script that will be copied to `.bashrc` on the disk image so that the commands in this script will be run immediately after the booting process.